Desire (Tuxedomoon album)

 Desire is the second studio album by American post-punk band Tuxedomoon, released in 1981 by Ralph Records.
 The album was reissued on CD in 1987 by Cramboy, bundled together with No Tears.

 Critical reception

-By the critics who reviewed it, Desire was less favorably received than Tuxedomoon's first album, Half-Mute.
+The Quietus wrote that the album "represent[s] a sort of goth for the people who’ve actually did the reading before class, eschewing the Rocky Horror camp of their peers in favour of a knowing, icy glamour".
 A critic at Last Sigh magazine gave the album a positive review and said "this is an example of a band who explore the music they compose -- they play their own original style of music that can't be compared to any specific style of music."

 Track listing

+Music video

+A music video directed by Graeme Whifler was produced for "Jinx".
+The video uses a shorter, 3-minute version of the song in a slightly slower tempo.

 Personnel

 Adapted from the Desire liner notes.